 Applying the SPHERE Model to Support Trauma Recovery and Assist with Well-Being

-This three-hour workshop provides child welfare social workers with an overview of a therapeutic practice framework (presenter Nicki Weld’s SPHERE model) to support and enhance the well-being of adults who have experienced relational trauma.
+Join us in Davis this June for a three-hour workshop taught by internationally renowned author and social work educator Nicki Weld!
+The Human Services pioneer and primary creator of the Three Houses tool will provide child welfare social workers with an overview of a therapeutic practice framework (Weld's SPHERE model) to support and enhance the well-being of adults who have experienced relational trauma.

 After attending this training, participants will be able to: